bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 ### Changing the RegExp

-Now we reached the real deal, the almighty Regex battlefield.
-Again, no worries, I'll explain as much as I can.
+Now we have reached the real deal, the almighty Regex battlefield.
+Take a deep breath and let's dive in.

 Before we start, let's take a look at what data Mond needs.
 Below are the measure Mond has that retrieves data from the WebParser's regex: